obhq/firmware-dumper/README.md

 # Firmware Dumper

 This is a kernel-mode payload to dump PS4 system files required by Obliteration.
 Only 11.00 is currently supported.
+Please note that the current version is intended for **development use** only.
+You will need a new dump when we release Obliteration to the end-users.

 ## Setup